P&O Norwegian Fjords Cruise Review

 One of the big ‘whirlpool’ hot tubs at the Sunset bar

-Being on the ship is great – but you pay for the experience of the Fjords and we would’ve been extremely disappointed if, like on many of Iona’s other visits here over this summer, we hadn’t got to see all the ports we’ve paid a high price to come and see.
+Being on the ship is great – but you pay for the experience of the Norwegian Fjords and we would’ve been extremely disappointed if, like on many of Iona’s other visits here over this summer, we hadn’t got to see all the ports we’ve paid to come and see.

 Bad weather almost prevented our stop at Olden – meaning we’d have missed out on what was one of our favourite experiences – the sunrise sail into Olden fjord

-Thankfully we got into all ports as planned and, on our week, the sailing conditions were good.
+Thankfully we got into all ports as planned and, on the week of our P&O Norwegian Fjords cruise, the sailing conditions were good.
 Flat, calm seas almost the entire trip – although there was plenty of rain, we did also get some pleasantly warm, unexpected sun.

 But even as we left the most beautiful of the ports – Olden – we heard that a ship due to dock there the very next day had to abandon its visit due to a force 10 gale in the region.